UBC-CIC/EC2Ensemble/README.md

 -   [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) - for viewing all content from a certain data source

+and passes updates of the room, including room status, ip address, and number of user connections to the room server, through the [WebSocket Api](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html/)'s messsaging protocol.

 ## Table of Contents

 | Index                                               | Description                                    |